 Only use safety equipment that has been approved by an appropriate standards agency.
 Unapproved safety equipment may not provide adequate protection.
 Eye and breathing protection must be AS/NZS compliant for the specific hazards in the work area.

-Always wear AS/NZS compliant safety glasses and full face shield fitted with appropriate filter shade number (Refer Filter Table on page 17.)
+Always wear AS/NZS compliant safety glasses and full face shield fitted with appropriate filter shade number (Refer Filter Table in this safety section)